chidiwilliams/chidiwilliams.com/posts/2023-year-in-review.md

 We’re calling and texting now.
 The groom and his company had arrived at the wedding in time.
 They were going to send their *family driver*  to pick us up and take care of the car.
 He said he’d be here soon, but it’s been more than twenty minutes.
 Maybe there’s traffic on the way.

-I’m fiddling with my phone, alternating between standing outside and sitting inside the car, trying to decide whether I preferred to be where it was airy or whether there was shade.
+I’m fiddling with my phone, alternating between standing outside and sitting inside the car, trying to decide whether I preferred to be where it was airy or where there was shade.
 I hear someone cry out mockingly towards us in the opposite direction:

 *”Una no dey go wedding again?”*